 The Regional District follows operational policies for the procurement of goods and services, described in Appendix “B” to Bylaw 2664 Delegation of Authority.
-Under those policies, purchases of goods and services with a value exceeding $75,000 net of taxes are acquired by way of public tender process.
+Under those policies, purchases of goods and services with a value exceeding $75,000 net of taxes are acquired by way of public tender process (or $200,000 or greater for construction services).
 Where this is the case, the TNRD will advertise the opportunity in appropriate newspapers and other mediums to solicit the best response.

 Unlike municipalities, regional districts do not have direct taxing authority.
 Instead, they rely on BC’s Surveyor of Taxes to collect their taxes from property owners in the electoral areas and from member municipalities.
 Regional districts inform the Surveyor of Taxes and member municipalities of the amount of taxes required to meet the annual budget, which is approved by the regional board each year at the end of March.
 The tax money is then collected by the Surveyor of Taxes and the member municipalities and is forwarded to the regional district.

 Rural taxes may be paid to the Surveyor of Taxes in the envelope provided with your Tax Notice or you can go to any government agent (Service BC) and pay your taxes directly.

 Property assessments are independently determined by the BC Assessment Authority.
 Their website is http://www.bcassessment.ca/

 You must follow the procedures listed on your tax assessment notice for disputing assessments.